-The Old Post Office is a seaside holiday home in Keyhaven near Milford on Sea.
+The Old Post Office is a seaside and pet holiday home in Keyhaven near Milford on Sea.

 Sleek and chic, the Old Post Office is surrounded on two sides by seaside-y views.
 To the left, the little blue boats in the Keyhaven boat harbour, and to the front the bird-filled salt marshes of the Solent.
 The WWII fort Hurst Castle, and the chalky Isle of Wight Needles are two miles away in the distance.